How to Get Your Baby to Move During Pregnancy - Baby Chick

 Feel free to gently press or nudge him back if you feel the baby’s elbow or foot pressing against your abdominal wall.
 You may want to add a few cooing noises or kind words, as hearing your voice and feeling your touch can rally your little one to poke you back!

 Do you wake up and stretch in the morning when the sun hits your face or your partner turns on the overhead light?
 Your little one may also be able to sense and respond to light versus dark during her second trimester.
-Try shining a flashlight on top of your tummy and see if your baby responds with a movement or a kick!
+Try shining a flashlight on your tummy and see if your baby responds with a movement or a kick!

 Share